Haft Peykar: Story

 Haft Peykar is the story of King Bahram Gur, known for his hunting ability and seven wives.
 The Haft Peykar consists of seven tales.
 Bahram sends for seven princesses as his brides, and builds a palace containing seven domes for his brides, each dedicated to one day of the week, governed by the day's planet and bearing its emblematic color.
 Bahram visits each dome in turn, where he feasts, drinks, enjoys the favors of his brides, and listens to a tale told by each.
 And not only does each bride represent a color and a story, but a deeper meaning.
 They each have a region, climes of the world, but also virtues and religious significance.
 It was even thought that the colors of the brides were stages of love in the Sufi traditions.
 These stages go from the impurity of black to the purity of white.
-This is one of the most widely discussed messages from the poem is the relationship between a sacred and a profane love.
-It is believed the Haft Peykar teaches about a pure love in a perspective of needing versus giving.
+One of the most widely discussed messages from the poem is the distinction between sacred and profane love.
+It is believed the Haft Peykar teaches about pure love through the dichotomy of needing versus giving.